Chief Scientific Adviser

 In 1999 John was elected Fellow of the Royal Society and ten years later was elected Physical Sciences Secretary and Vice-President of the Royal Society, a post he holds until 2014.

-John joined NPL as the Laboratory's Chief Scientific Advisor in 2007.
+John joined NPL as the Laboratory's Chief Scientific Adviser in 2007.
 His scientific background and reputation as well as his business skills, alongside his connections with government departments, industry, academia and the Royal Society enhance NPL's science and business strategies.
 John focuses primarily on leading excellence in knowledge generation, on science strategy and developing frameworks to extend the scientific capability of NPL.
 He acts as the head of profession for NPL scientists.